johnshin86/Deformable-FlowNet2/README.md

-# flownet2-pytorch
+# Deformable-FlowNet2

-Adapting the flownet2 code by NVIDIA, we added deformable convolutions to improve optical flow prediction.
+This is an adaption of the FlowNet2 code by NVIDIA.
+We adapted the FlowNet2 code to incorporate Deformable Convolutions, and conducted ablation studies.

+This project was for the Deep Learning course at Columbia, Spring 2019.
+My partners were Nicholas Sparks and Jacob Portes.